City problem · Geneva

 Stage one: pull the four scan points.
 The US-equivalent regulatory framework.
 The named recognition or MOU statement where it exists.
 The audit-and-supervision regime restated in US-comparable language.
 The US point of contact for vendor-risk follow-up.
 These four pieces of substance exist inside the Swiss regulatory record.
 They have to be extracted and assembled in one place.

 Stage three: equip the US sales seat and counsel.
-The US sales head is briefed on the four scan points and the language US legal reads them in.
+The US sales head is briefed on the four scan points and the language US legal judges them in.
 Counsel is briefed on the rewritten narrative so that the late-stage escalation conversation goes faster.
 The internal cost-per-deal on regulatory clearance drops measurably inside one quarter.

 Before rebuild (Swiss register only)After rebuild (Swiss substance, US scan order)